-David Reimherr is the Founder of Magnificent Marketing and host of the Magnificent Marketing podcast.
-He has 20 years of experience in sales, marketing, strategy, and branding.
-David and his team are focused on finding solutions to their clients’ sales and marketing dilemmas.
+David Reimherr, the founder of Magnificent Marketing and host of the Magnificent Marketing podcast, has 20 years of experience in sales, marketing, strategy, and branding.
+David and his team focus on finding solutions for their clients’ sales and marketing dilemmas.
 Under his leadership, they mix up traditional marketing techniques with the latest tools and strategies to come up with the most effective results.

 Creating Effective Marketing Solutions | David Reimherr